Ankouno/SMW-Data/Misc/MWL File Format.md

 ### Secondary Entrances
 Has an (unused?)
 8-byte header, followed by 8 bytes for each secondary entrance present in the level.
 The first two bytes of the data is the secondary entrance's ID (16-bit, little endian).
 Following this are three bytes for its values in the secondary exit tables $05FA00, $05FC00, and $05FE00 ($05F800 is implied by the level ID).
-The remaining three bytes appear to be unused for now.
+Two more bytes then follow for the dynamically allocated tables at ``read3($05DC86)`` and ``read3($05DC8B)``.
+The final byte appears to be unused for now.